Lip balm is not created equally. For just a few dollars more, you can buy lip balm without palm oil.

 - Booda Butter Naked Lip Balm

-This vegan balm is unflavored and unscented.
+Booda Butter Naked Lip Balm is a vegan balm.
+It’s unflavored and unscented.
 It’s free from tocopherols.
 Ingredients include sweet almond oil and wild-crafted candelilla wax.

 This was the first palm oil free lip balm we found and used.
 We love it!

 They’ve just introduced their Eco Balms.
 Their website describes their quality ingredients.

 Booda Organics makes all of their products without using palm oil or derivatives.
 Their products don’t contain tocopherols or preservatives.

 Dunnock and Hinny puts the ingredients right on top of the lip balm container — making it easy to see.